 Before we dig into the most common ways to protect a small business from inflation, it’s important to note that you should always bring your personal finance professional onboard before making any financial decisions.
 What works for one business may not work for another, and certain strategies are only appropriate under specific circumstances.

-1. Understand How Inflation Can Affect Your Business
+1. Understand How Inflation Affects Small Businesses

 While there are generalities associated with inflation, it can still impact businesses in unique ways.
 For example, many, if not most, businesses will see less revenue because consumers must make their dollars go further.
 However, businesses producing essential goods aren’t impacted to the same degree.